anoma/namada/tx_intent_template/README.md

 # Transaction script wasm template

 This is just a template of a wasm module for transaction script.
-The functionality initially inlined in here will be modularized into Anoma wasm VM and a transaction environment.
+This template uses data matched by a matchmaker found in intents.

 ## Quick start